coredns/coredns/plugin/atlas/README.md

 ## Zone file import

 There is a example cobra command [zoneImport](cli/cmd/zoneImport.go) file.
 You can use it to import a zone file into a postgres database.

+Please have a look at [root.go](cli/cmd/root.go).
+You have to import `_ "github.com/coredns/coredns/plugin/atlas/ent/runtime"` to omit circle import errors.b

 ## Resource Records